Sam Husseini

-Sam Husseini (born Osama Husseini; أسامة الحسيني; born 1966) is an American writer and political activist.
+Osama "Sam" Husseini (أسامة الحسيني; born 1966) is an American journalist and political activist.
 He is the communications director of the Institute for Public Accuracy, a D.C.-based nonprofit group that promotes progressive experts as alternative sources for mainstream media reporters.
 He formerly worked at the American-Arab Anti-Discrimination Committee and at the media watch group Fairness and Accuracy in Reporting.
 Husseini has written articles for a variety of publications, including CounterPunch, The Nation, The Washington Post, USA Today and Salon.
+He is currently running for Congress in Maryland's 4th congressional district.

 Early life

 Husseini was born as Osama Husseini in 1966 to a Palestinian Christian father from Tiberias, and a Jordanian Christian mother.
 His parents immigrated to the United States when he was five years old.
 Husseini grew up in Queens in New York City.
 He became a US citizen in 1984.

 Husseini is a graduate of Carnegie Mellon University, where he earned a double bachelor's degree in applied mathematics and logic and computation.